tupeuxlefaire1/Learning-Roadmap/aws/readme.md

 # Projects

+# Dont forget to clean the resourcs once done with the projects or else be ready to pay money to aws.

-##Use chatgpt to create these projects with the contents given in the links
+## Use chatgpt to create these projects with the contents given in the links

 ## Free lab with screenshots
 1. Go to this page - **[Link](https://github.com/thyagomota/aws-labs?tab=readme-ov-file)**